 Treatment / Management

 In the setting of “red-flags,” aggressive diagnosis and likely surgical options should be explored.
 Examples of these red flags include:

 Fortunately, the majority of patients will improve without surgical treatment.
 A course of at least 6 weeks of physical therapy with an emphasis on core strengthening and stretching should be attempted.
-Non-surgical intervention includes modification of the activity that may exacerbate the pain, non-steroidal anti-inflammatory medications (NSAIDs), and epidural injections.
-Epidural injections may provide moderate, short-term relief of pain due to disc herniations; but the literature regarding the usefulness of injections for chronic non-radiating back pain is less certain.
+Non-surgical intervention includes cognitive therapy, lifestyle modification and modification of the activity that may exacerbate the pain, non-steroidal anti-inflammatory medications (NSAIDs), and epidural injections.
+Epidural injections may provide moderate, short-term relief of pain due to disc herniations, but the literature regarding the usefulness of injections for chronic non-radiating back pain is less certain.
 Certainly, the literate does not advocate against injections as a non-operative treatment option.

-It is important for the patient to understand that while surgical intervention has favorable outcomes for relieving radicular pains, the results are less predictable for non-radiating lower back pain.
+The patient needs to understand that while surgical intervention has favorable outcomes for relieving radicular pains, the results are less predictable for non-radiating lower back pain.

 Historical treatment options for disc herniations include intradermal injections (chemonucleolysis) with the goal of de-innervating the receptors of pain at the disc.
 The advancement of disc degeneration and the various other complications has resulted in this treatment falling out of favor.
 Future studies on the inhibition of molecular mediators of degeneration are promising.
 Similarly, while it is known that tumor necrosis factor (TNF)-alpha is a major contributor to the degeneration and pain associated with disc disease, placebo-controlled, randomized, controlled studies with TNF-alpha inhibitors showed negative outcomes in those treated patients, which shows that more research is needed to determine the best molecular strategies for treatment.